logoApps documentation

 My Requests Extension - Restore default

-For Priority and Customer Request Type fields you can define whether their names should be displayed in a tooltip or next to an icon.
-Choose the desired option in the Settings tab.
+For Priority and Request Type (Customer Request Type) fields you can define whether their names should be displayed in a tooltip or next to an icon.
+Choose the desired option in Settings > Show field value.

 Priority

-In order to display the description in the tooltip, turn on the toggle as shown below.
+In order to display the description in the tooltip, choose Tooltip under Show field value.

 My Requests Extension - Priority switcher